 I have been told I have glaucoma.
 What can be done about it?

 Once the diagnosis of glaucoma is made, the goal of treatment is to stop or at least slow down the damage to the optic nerve.
 This is usually achieved by reduction of the intraocular pressure.
 In some patients the pressure is higher than normal to begin with, and in others the pressure is never above normal range, but regardless of that fact, the goal of treatment is to reduce the intraocular pressure to a level that will prove, over time, to be low enough to stop the disease progression.

-Reducing the intraocular pressure can be achieved with the use of eye drops, or through invasive treatment with laser or surgery.
+Reducing the intraocular pressure can be achieved with the use of eye drops, or through treatment with various lasers or surgery.
 The choice of treatment depends on the type of glaucoma and the patient’s medical profile, age and level of damage already caused to the optic nerve.

 I have been told I have glaucoma.
 Does this mean I will go blind?

 The vast majority of patients with chronic glaucoma maintain good vision for life with treatment.
 This is due to the improvements in early detection and treatment of glaucoma in the past few decades.
 So the answer to this question is usually “no”.
 However, in some patients glaucoma can lead to blindness, and glaucoma is still a leading cause of blindness in large populations around the world.
 In general, early detection and maintaining a good treatment and follow up routine reduce that risk to a very low level.